Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `weightUnit: WeightUnit = .kg`

 The weight unit used for the size dimensions of the packaging.
-The default value for this is cm which is also the only suppported weight unit for now.
+The default value for this is cm which is also the only supported weight unit for now.

 ##### Returns